samclane/LIFX-Control-Panel/README.md

 To manually install the dependencies, run `pip install -r requirements.txt`.
 PyHook3 has given me some grief installing from pip in the past, but your millage may vary.

-To run the code from source, simply run `python gui.pyw` from the command line.
-To run with "Dummy" devices included, run `python dummy_devices.py`.

 # Building

 LIFX-Control-Panel uses PyInstaller.
 After downloading the repository, open a command window in the `LIFX-Control-Panel`